 The Veterans Administration (“the VA”) published changes earlier this month to a benefits program commonly referred to as Aid & Attendance (“A&A”).
-If you are a war-time veteran or a widow(er) of a war-time veteran, you have less than 30 days to take action to potentially preserve some of your hard-earned assets.
+You will be affected by changes to VA Aid and Attendance Program if you are a war-time veteran or a widow(er) of a war-time veteran, you have less than 30 days to take action to potentially preserve some of your hard-earned assets.
 The VA has added a gifting penalty and a 36-month look-back period for gifts an uncompensated transfers when applying for A&A, and this provision will apply to all gifts made after October 18, 2018.

 A&A is a program that pays up to $2,169 per month to an eligible veteran (or up to $1,178 per month to the widow/widower of a veteran) who is in need of aid and attendance from a health care provider.
 This amount of money, coupled with the veteran’s or widow(er)’s regular income, is often sufficient to allow that person to stay safely at home for an extra few years.
 As with everything, there are eligibility rules and limitations for A&A.